Written by Colleen S.

 Materials: Organic Hemp from Romania

-Although their products are a great choice for anyone, Rawganique specifically serves the chemically-sensitive customer, processing and manufacturing their organic cotton, linen, and hemp products with no chemicals or harmful dyes.
+Although their products are a great choice for anyone, Rawganique specifically serves chemically-sensitive folks, processing and manufacturing their organic cotton, linen, and hemp products with no chemicals or harmful dyes.

 Rawganique stands by the claim that none of its products off-gas harmful toxins, and they don’t import from parts of the world that widely use chemicals in their materials.